gsuuon/note.nvim/README.md

 `NoteGoLink` — Follow the link under cursor
 `NoteTime <marker?>` — Insert a timestamped item with marker (defaults to `*`) `NoteReport` — Notify with a summary of the current note
-`NoteLinkPinCommit` — Modify the link under the cursor to pin it to a specific file and commit
+`NoteLinkPinCommit` — Modify the link under the cursor to pin it to the current commit (and absolute path of current file if not specified)

 #### Refs
 `NoteRefCreate` — Create a ref for the item under the cursor